w3c/jlreq-d/README.md

 * It describes many features, but priorities between them are not evident.
 Similarly, when there are multiple ways to do one thing, it is not clear how one can choose one against another.
 * Some areas are not covered well, e.g. fonts.

-So, there is still a large gap that software engineers to fill, sometimes by consulting with an expert in Japanese text layout, sometimes with never-ending discussions, and sometimes with guesswork.
-Such gaps cost and slow development, sometimes making people give up.
-We want to solve those issues by addressing the abovementioned items.
+So, there is still a large gap that software engineers to fill.
+They have to fill it by consulting with experts in Japanese text layout, sometimes with never-ending discussions, and sometimes with a guesswork.
+Such gaps cost and slow development, often making people give up.
+We want to solve it by addressing abovementioned issues.
 We expect it to lead to better and more consistent implementations, and to do so faster.

 The last motivation is accessibility.
 Accessibility is becoming increasingly important, even for ordinary software and digital content.
 One unique advantage of digital text is the flexibility of the final image.
 Users can adjust it to their personal needs.
 The new document will explain things that creators of software and content need to consider to improve accessibility.
 It will treat accessibility as something basic that everyone has to know.

 ## Target audience
 - Software Developers
 - Content authors
+Including those that are with limited knowledge in Japanese language.

 ## Target applications
 As mentioned earlier, the layout of digital text has its unique limitations and possibilities that are dictinct from printed text.
 As the object of JLReq-d is to reflect them to the requirements, applications that aim to reproduce details of traditional line layout are out of scope.
-Please refer JLReq for such a case.
+Please refer to the original JLReq for such a requirements.

 These applications for example are out of the scope:
 - Professional page layout applications or word processor applications that aim to reproduce details of traditional layout